The AI drug discovery industry has already gathered

 major consumers of these technologies.
 In the coming years, majority of the ‘big-pharma’ players are likely to either acquire

-such platforms or build internal capabilities
+such platforms or build internal capabilities, considering the

 overall skepticism to share their data.